 ‘He looked like somebody who’s going to be President.
 If you imagined what a 22-year-old would look like before they became President, he was the figure.
 Can’t typecast better than that,’ added one former charge.

-Another described him as ‘too right-wing and Christian for my sensibilities’, but it seems Hawley did little to help himself in becoming friendly with the staff.
+Another described him as ‘too right-wing and Christian for my sensibilities’, and it seems Hawley did little to help himself in becoming friendly with the staff.

-‘He made a point to keep himself aloof.
-My take on that is that he had an attitude that he was better, and that the sort of mingling and socialising was just below him, and not something he’d engage in.
+‘He made a point of keeping himself aloof.
+My take on it is that he had an attitude that he was better, and that any sort of mingling and socialising was just beneath him, and not something he’d engage in.
 There were lots of opportunities to spend time together, either in the staff room or at drinks down at the pub – and he doesn’t drink, or he didn’t drink, let me put it that way.
 He’d never once go to the pub.
-Not once,’ the ex-colleague said.
+Not once.’

 Another former teacher, who says Hawley took an instant dislike to him, recalls an unfriendly Sunday morning encounter with Hawley at a bus stop, where he stayed wordless for twenty minutes as Hawley clutched a huge Bible full of coloured ribbons to mark bits of scripture, off to an evangelical gathering.

-Several years after leaving St Paul’s, Hawley had dinner with a former head of department and presented him with a copy of his new Teddy Roosevelt biography, leading an ex-colleague to point out that ‘Josh has clearly been quite a fan of populist politics for a while.’
+Several years after leaving St Paul’s, Hawley had dinner with a former head of department and presented him with a copy of his new Teddy Roosevelt biography, leading someone to point out that ‘Josh has clearly been quite a fan of populist politics for a while.’

-With few social appearances, staff actually remember little of Hawley, though one remembered incident seems striking.
+With few social appearances, staff actually recall little of Hawley, though one particular incident seems striking.

-Hawley’s connections to St Paul’s persisted after he left, attending a dinner celebrating the school’s 500th anniversary on 4th April 2009 at the Library of Congress in Washington DC and posing for a photograph with other former Colet Fellows and the-then High Master Dr Martin Stephen.
+Hawley’s connections to St Paul’s persisted after he left, with him attending a dinner celebrating the school’s 500th anniversary on 4 April 2009 at the Library of Congress in Washington, DC, and posing for a photograph with other former Colet Fellows and the then High Master, Dr Martin Stephen.

-But the events of attack on the Capitol on January 6 have changed St Paul’s attitude to their former employee.
+But the events surrounding the attack on the Capitol on 6 January have changed St Paul’s School’s attitude to their former employee.

-A spokesperson for the school said: ‘Like people the world over St Paul’s has been shocked by the scenes taking place in America and those resisting the delivery of the legitimate election process.
-Our records show Josh Hawley came over from the United States for 10 months as a post-graduate intern 18 years ago.
-We are relieved that democratic process is now prevailing in the U.S Capitol.’
+A spokesperson for the school said: ‘Like people the world over, St Paul’s has been shocked by the scenes taking place in America and those resisting the delivery of the legitimate election process.
+Our records show Josh Hawley came over from the United States for ten months as a postgraduate intern 18 years ago.
+We are relieved that democratic process is now prevailing in the US Capitol.’

 It seems that this particular post-graduate intern certainly left his mark in Barnes.